KensakuASAHI/ConsoleApp/readme.md

 ## Extra

-For convenience, Makefile is included for Unix like OS environment (e.g. Linux and/or macOS) users.
+For convenience, Makefile is included for Unix-like OS environment (e.g. Linux and/or macOS) users.

 ## License